andreitoma8/learn-yul/README.md

 # Learn Yul

-## This repository is a collection of my notes taken in the process of learning Yul.
+## This repository is a collection of my notes taken in the process of learning Yul, currently going through Jeffrey Scholz's [Yul course](https://www.udemy.com/course/advanced-solidity-yul-and-assembly/).

 Still a work in progress.